AmeGit01/Statistic_tool_for_BASEMENT_mesh/README.md

 This tells Julia to look for a project and automatically activate it when one is found while launching ``julia`` from the terminal.
 If you choose not to set **Optional**, remember to always type ``julia --project=@.`` instead of simply typing ``julia``.

-### Arguments

-The ``mesh_stats.jl`` Julia script requires the following arguments:

-1. ``input_file.csv``: this file contains the mesh information and must include the following columns:
-	1.	fid: cell id within the mesh
-	2.	matid: material id of the cell
-	3.	area: area of the cell
-	4.	min_len: minimum length of each cell (CFL reference length for BASEMD)
-	5.	ins_rad: radius of the inscribed circle for each mesh (CFL reference length for BASEHPC)

-    The order of the columns is not importat, but the name do!
-Other additional columns can be present with any name, it will not be a problem.
-The only restriction is that the five columns above have the correct name.
-	Colums can be obtained using QGIS, for a complete tutorial on how to get them see [Getting_fields_QGIS_tutotial](https://github.com/AmeGit01/Statistic_tool_for_BASEMENT_mesh/blob/main/tutorial_getting_fields.md).

-2. ``MatIDfile.txt``: this file contains the list of the material IDs (matIDs) for which the user wants to plot statistics.
-It also allows the user to specify whether a logarithmic (base 10) scale should be used for the vertical axis of each subplot to improve the visualization of the Area and Characteristic Size distributions;

-3. ``BASEflow``: this argument specifies which BASEMENT model the user is using.
-Accepted values are ``BASEMD`` and ``BASEHPC``.
-If the mesh does not originate from the BASEMENT environment, select the option that matches the CFL condition described in the reference manual of the model of interest, or simply choose the most appropriate one according to the definitions given above.

-4.  ``FigureFormat``: this allows the user to specify the format of the output figures.
-Accepted values are ``png``, ``jpg``, ``pdf``, and ``svg``.
-Do **not** include the dot.
-For example, ``pdf`` is correct, while ``.pdf`` is not;

 ### Running mesh_stats.jl